BillOfSaleNow

 Mississippi Farm Equipment transfer fees and requirements

 In Mississippi, the title transfer fee is $9 and registration costs $12.75 - $21.75 depending on vehicle type.
 Farm Equipment sales are subject to 5% sales tax on vehicle purchases (reduced rate).
-Mississippi does not require notarization for private-party farm equipment transfers.
+Notarization is required for farm equipment bill of sale documents in Mississippi.
 Mississippi does not require emission testing for private-party farm equipment sales.

 • Reduced 5% sales tax rate for vehicle purchases